Mike Scioscia: Draft and minor leagues

-Scioscia attended Springfield High School, a public school located in the suburbs of Philadelphia, where he was a catcher for future major leaguer Bob Gibson.
-He was drafted by the Los Angeles Dodgers in the first round (19th overall pick) of the 1976 amateur draft.
+Scioscia attended Springfield High School, a public school located in the suburbs of Philadelphia, where he was a catcher for future major leaguer Bob Gibson (not to be confused with the Hall of Fame pitcher of the same name).
+Scioscia was drafted by the Los Angeles Dodgers in the first round (19th overall pick) of the 1976 amateur draft.

 Los Angeles Dodgers (1980–1992)

 Dodger manager Tommy Lasorda helped lobby Scioscia to sign with the Dodgers after the team drafted him out of high school.
-Scioscia debuted for the Dodgers in 1980 (replacing Steve Yeager as the starting catcher) and went on to play 12 years for the team.
+Scioscia debuted for the Dodgers in 1980 (eventually replacing Steve Yeager as the starting catcher) and went on to play 12 years for the team.

 Scioscia made himself invaluable to the Dodgers by making the effort to learn Spanish in order to better communicate with rookie sensation Fernando Valenzuela in 1981.

 When I made Mike the No. 1 catcher, the writers (referring to sportswriters in the 1980s) came to me and said, "[Competing catcher] Steve Yeager said you made Scioscia the No. 1 catcher because he's Italian."
 I said, "That's a lie.
 I made him the No. 1 catcher because I'm Italian."